 It’s then on to Asheville Distilling Company, home to the Troy & Sons (named after Troy Ball, co-owner with her husband, Charlie, and her three sons) line of moonshine whiskey.
-The distillery’s blonde whiskey is made with the trademarked Crooked Creek Corn that’s been grown on the same farm since the 1800s, while the Oak Reserve has a smoother finish thanks to being aged in bourbon barrels.
+The distillery’s blonde whiskey is made with corn grown in the hills of western North Carolina, while the Oak Reserve has a smoother finish thanks to being aged in bourbon barrels.
 Then there’s what Asheville Distilling calls “the first true American moonshine,” the award-winning Troy & Sons Platinum.
-Free tours are offered at Asheville Distilling, where you’ll see the gigantic 5,000-liter German-built still, the largest such one in the U.S.

 Next, it’s time to discover more of Asheville’s scene.
 Craft beer reigns supreme in this city, and Wicked Weed, Burial, Green Man and Asheville Brewing are all worth paying a visit to and sampling their offerings – or you can schedule a tour via Asheville Brewery Tours or Asheville Brews Cruise.
-Tickle your funny bone by booking a historic city tour on the LaZoom Comedy Bus or take in live music at such venues as The Orange Peel or Altamont Theatre.
+Tickle your funny bone by booking a historic city tour on the LaZoom Comedy Bus or take in live music at The Orange Peel.
 You’ll want to make reservations to get into Cúrate, which features an incredible selection of Spanish tapas that will cause you to over-order – which is just fine.

 Please drink responsibly.
 Designate a driver.